Grymse/anti-impulsive-purchasing/README.md

 - **TypeScript**: Strongly typed JavaScript for better reliability.
 - **Tailwind CSS**: Utility-first styling for a highly customizable design.

+### Setup Environment variables

+Copy `.env.example` into two files:
+- `.env.production`
+- `.env.development`

+These define the variables for each environment.
+Remember to setup the correct variables for the correct environment.

 ### How to get started

 First, run the development server: